Babbs-UX/nanogang/README.md

 ## Requirements
 Any SP requirements are estimation of what it would take to SIT IN the ship.
 You will likely need more sp to fly each ship adequately.
+Also, some ships are VERY tight on fitting.
+Training fitting skills is important.

 Goodluck
 Overheat Everything